Charanpreetsingh1419/Induction-Program-Report/README.md

 In the later part of the day, we attended our **English** class with **Prof. Nisha**, where we explored grammar and communication techniques.
 This was followed by a **Physics** lecture conducted by **Prof. Amarjot Kaur**, where we delved deeper into foundational concepts relevant to engineering.

 Overall, today was a highly informative and inspiring day filled with learning from respected speakers and continued academic growth in the classroom.

 ---
+## Day 7 (07 August 2025)

+Today at GNDEC, the day began with a **Mathematics lecture** by Prof. Sukhminder Singh, where we practiced problem-solving techniques and explored new concepts relevant to engineering applications.

+Following that, we had a **Physics lecture** by Prof. Jaspreet Singh, where we started the chapter on **Electromagnetism**.
+The class was engaging, and we gained a deeper understanding of how electric and magnetic fields interact — a fundamental topic for Electrical Engineering.

+Later in the day, we attended two **motivational and insightful lectures** in the **auditorium**.
+The first was by **Dr. Lakhvir Singh Khana (Incharge – CML)**, followed by a session by **Dr. Jasvir Singh Grewal (Incharge – NSS)**.
+Both speakers emphasized the importance of leadership, discipline, and personal development alongside academics.

+Overall, it was a day filled with technical learning and personal inspiration.

+---